-Which of the following is the most appropriate diagnostic test to perform next in this patient?
+12. and folate are normal.
+Peripheral blood smear is shown.
+Which of the following is the most appropriate diagnostic test to perform next to evaluate this patient's anemia?

 costeroidsSee Test Yourself, page 16, for answer.
 Subscribe to MKSAP 16ACP’s MKSAP helps you to:. ...
 Chinese remedy.
 4) Microbiology test positive for P. aeruginosa5) Inactive enzyme precursor protein, e.g.,.

 A 19-year-old man is evaluated for 4 to 5 months of persistent itching, thickening of the skin, and odor of the feet.
 He also has hyperhidrosis of the palms and soles.
 Medical history is otherwise unremarkable, and he takes no medications.
 Following

 Symptoms typically include rash and arthralgia.
 Neither West Nile virus nor Zika virus would be associated with hemolytic anemia, elevated liver chemistry test results, or erythrocyte inclusions.